w3f-community/asylum-ui/packages/game-developers-console/docs/testing-guide.md

 ![](img/screenshot-5.png)

 2. Adding Tags affects the metadata of Interpretation.
-You can check the result in `Raw Metadata` field.
-Consider tags as a verbal description of Interpretation.
+You can check the result in `Raw Metadata` field. **Consider tags as a verbal description of Interpretation**.
 Tags can carry metadata fields with predefined or configurable values, or even without any metadata, bringing specific semantics to the Interpretation (like the `pixeled` tag):
    ![](img/screenshot-6.png)

 3. After submitting Template and signing a transaction, you can find the Template using the search bar: